HydraXTheWolf/Central-Auth-System/README.md

 The code is the status after the code has run, you can find a list of them here:

-0: Code completed successfully
+0: Code completed successfully<br>
-1: MYSQL error occurred, error will be in the message
+1: MYSQL error occurred, error will be in the message<br>
-2: Invalid query, this usually means there was not enough information entered to proceed, message will tell you what is missing
+2: Invalid query, this usually means there was not enough information entered to proceed, message will tell you what is missing<br>
-3: Invalid API key, the key you specified was not found in the database
+3: Invalid API key, the key you specified was not found in the database<br>
-4: <Registration> User name already in use.
+4: <Registration> User name already in use.<br>
-5: <Login> Password incorrect
+5: <Login> Password incorrect<br>
-6: <Login> Username not found in database
+6: <Login> Username not found in database<br>

 Returns: